Background pattern

 • you have swollen feet or legs, breathing problems when lying down or sleeping, shortness of breath when moving, or weight gain (signs and symptoms of heart failure),

-• inform your doctor immediately if you develop any of these signs and symptoms related to liver problems: discomfort or pain in the abdominal area, loss of appetite, nausea, vomiting, yellowing of the skin or white of the eyes (jaundice), dark urine, fatigue (especially associated with the above symptoms), itching,
+• immediately inform your doctor if you develop any of these signs and symptoms related to liver problems: discomfort or pain in the stomach area (abdomen), loss of appetite, nausea, vomiting, yellowing of the skin or the whites of the eyes (jaundice), darkening of the urine, fatigue (especially associated with the above-mentioned symptoms), itching,

 • you have difficulty breathing or non-productive cough.
-Contact your doctor, they will review your lungs.
+Contact your doctor, they will check your lungs.

-If you can attribute any of the above situations (or are unsure), consult your doctor or pharmacist before taking MULTAQ.
+If any of the above situations apply to you (or you are not sure), consult your doctor or pharmacist before taking MULTAQ.

-While taking MULTAQ, your doctor may perform tests to check your health status and the effect of the medication on you.
+While taking MULTAQ, your doctor may perform tests to check your health and the effect of the medicine on you.

-• Your doctor may look at the electrical activity of your heart using an ECG (electrocardiogram).
+• Your doctor may look at the electrical activity of your heart with an ECG (electrocardiogram).

-• Your doctor will ask you to have blood tests to check liver function before starting treatment with MULTAQ and during treatment.
+• Your doctor will ask for blood tests to check your liver function before starting treatment with MULTAQ and during treatment.

-• If you are taking some medications that act against the formation of blood clots in the blood, such as warfarin, your doctor will ask you to have a blood test called INR to check if your medication is working properly.
+• If you are taking certain medicines that prevent blood clots, such as warfarin, your doctor will ask for a blood test called INR to check if your medicine is working properly.

 • Your doctor may also perform other blood tests.
 The results of one of the blood tests to check your kidney function (creatinine levels in the blood) may be altered with MULTAQ.
-Your doctor will take this into account when checking your blood levels and will use another reference value for the "normal" level of creatinine in the blood.
+Your doctor will take this into account when checking your blood levels and will use another reference value for "normal" creatinine levels in the blood.

 • Your doctor may check your lungs.